By Staci Culbreath

 HERBS AND OILS

 While water, fruits, and vegetables are the best way to detoxify your kidneys, there are additional things that you can do to optimize the health of your kidneys.
 Natural medicine practitioners recommend taking dandelion oil tincture because it is rich in potassium, and has a diuretic-like function to clear excess water from the body, thus helping to eliminate toxins from the kidneys.
 Another excellent natural herbal supplement is uva ursi, which helps to repair inflammation and injury caused to the kidneys as a result of stones, or an infection.
 Uva ursi contains an anti-microbial known as arbutin, so it is great for treating urinary tract infections.
 Note: It is generally safe to have this supplement, however a word of caution for patients who are on anti-psychotic drugs like lithium.
 Uva ursi can interfere with the way the body gets rid of lithium, and this could lead to a high level of lithium in the blood, which can be toxic or fatal.
 Hence, people with any other co-morbidities must be careful before employing Uva ursi in detoxing their kidneys.
+Also, you can try horsetail herb tea.

 CONSULT YOUR DOCTOR